rpm-software-management/dnf-plugins-core/doc/builddep.rst

     Show this help.

 ``-D <macro expr>, --define <macro expr>``
     Define the RPM macro named `macro` to the value `expr` when parsing spec files.
+Does not apply for source rpm files.

 ``--spec``
     Treat arguments as .spec files.